NTE Faculty please "cc" Department/Program chair on the "Basic Info" page of the PHSC protocol form in the Protocol and Compliance Management system.

 Completion of training is required of all PHSC members and PIs, staff, and students involved in human subjects research prior to the submission of a research protocol.
 Please register under affiliation with "College of William & Mary."
 Once registered, please select the learner group to which you belong: AREA I: Humanities-PHSC, AREA II: Social & Behavioral Research-PHSC, AREA III: Biomedical Research Investigators-PHSC, School of Education/EDIRC or Charles Center Student IRB.

 PLEASE NOTE: RCR modules (Responsible Conduct of Research) are not substitutions for PHSC (Protection of Human Subjects Committee) training modules.
+However, the RCR modules are highly recommended and required for some federally funded research.

 For Committee Members